dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 layout: tutorial
 title: Registry
 icon: list-alt
-overview: Discover how to use Dojo 2's registry to lazily load widgets when they are needed.
+overview: Discover how to use Dojo's registry to lazily load widgets when they are needed.
 paginate: true
 topic: widgets
 ---